Cream of rice is best known today as the trademarked name of a breakfast cereal. However, it is also the name of a soup, and a dessert.

 “Cream of Rice®” is the trademarked name of Nabisco’s version of a bland, coarse flour made from ground, uncooked rice.
 It’s enriched with ferric phosphate (iron source), niacin, thiamine mononitrate (vitamin B1), and riboflavin (vitamin B2.)

 Uncooked, it has the consistency of fine sand.

-Sometimes referred to as “semolina made from rice.”
+Cream of Rice® flour is sometimes referred to as “semolina made from rice.”